itshendson/student-management-system-java-springboot/README.md

 ### Design Decisions
 - [x] Design and decompose objects in specs.md
-- [ ] Decide whether to use in-memory or disk storage
+- [x] Decide whether to use in-memory or disk storage or live database
 - [x] Should I separate model and entity
 - [x] Should Student constructor have an argument for Course
 - [ ] Should I modify entity then push to DB, or modify DB then make changes on entity?